ISISComputingGroup/ibex_developers_manual/Emulating-Devices.md

 The Plankton source code we're currently using can be found in [this submodule](https://github.com/ISISComputingGroup/EPICS-plankton) and should be synced to your local EPICS directory at `C:\Instrument\Apps\EPICS\support\plankton\master`.
 Note that is has a vendor branch for the original ESS source code.

-Our emulators can be found in [this submodule](https://github.com/ISISComputingGroup/EPICS-DeviceEmulator) and should be synced to your local EPICS directory at `C:\Instrument\Apps\EPICS\support\deviceEmulator\master`.
+Our emulators can be found in [this submodule](https://github.com/ISISComputingGroup/EPICS-DeviceEmulator) and should be synced to your local EPICS directory at `C:\Instrument\Apps\EPICS\support\DeviceEmulator\master`.

 ## PyCharm setup tips